 The Purpose of Forklift Warning Lights

 Ideally, a bright blue or red light shining on the floor can quickly catch pedestrians’ attention and warn them about impending danger.
-It’s essential to use these safety lights when operating heavy equipment such as forklifts in order to prevent not only accidents but also injuries.
+It’s essential to use these safety lights when operating heavy equipment to prevent not only accidents but also injuries.

 It’s also important to note that while forklift auxiliary directional lighting is required in a dimly lit area, attaching forklift warning lights is not required (or prohibited) by OSHA.